 Your task is to create a turning program for the aluminum part shown to the right.
 You have already created the NC program.

-Define the workpiece blank and finished part contour in ICP editor submode as follows:
+To define the workpiece blank and finished part contour in ICP editor submode, proceed as follows:

 Defining the workpiece blank